-E. F. Hirsch has analyzed the physical chemistry of colloidal precipitation and the precipitin reaction as follows: "Proteins are regarded, generally, as amphoteric electrolytes, that is, substances which are able to unite with acid as well as alkali.
+E. F. Hirsch 139 has analyzed the physical chemistry of colloidal precipitation and the precipitin reaction as follows: "Proteins are regarded, generally, as amphoteric electrolytes, that is, substances which are able to unite with acid as well as alkali.
 The hydrogen-ion concentration of the surrounding solution determines whether they unite with the one or the other.
 When the hydrogen-ion concentration of the solution exceeds a critical point which is known as the iso-electric point of the protein, the protein combines with acid to form a salt which, dissociating, gives rise to a protein cation carrying a positive electrical charge and an acid anion with a negative electrical charge.
-When the hydrogen-ion concentration of the solution is on the alkaline side of the iso-electric point of the protein, the protein, the protein, the protein determines which dissociates into negative lectrical charge.
-When the hydrogen-ion concentration of the solution is on the alkaline side of the iso-electric point of the protein, the protein combines which dissociates into negatively charged protein ions, and positively charged ions of the metal.
+When the hydrogen-ion concentration of the solution is on the alkaline side of the iso-electric point of the protein, the protein combines with metals to form a salt such as sodium proteinate which dissociates into negatively charged protein ions, and positively charged ions of the metal.